javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 ## Summary

-`Proxy` is a wrapper around an object, that forwards operations to the object, optionally trapping some of them.
+`Proxy` is a wrapper around an object, that forwards operations on it to the object, optionally trapping some of them.

 It can wrap any kind of object, including classes and functions.